hydro

 const routingCoefficients = [0.2, 0.3, 0.5];

-hydro.analyze.hydro.lagAndRoute({ params: {lagTime, routingCoefficients} }, data: { inflow: inflowData }});
+hydro.analyze.hydro.lagAndRoute({ params: {lagTime, routingCoefficients}, data: { inflow: inflowData }});

-(static) matrix(params) → {Array.<Object>}
+(static) matrix(params, args, data) → {Array.<Object>}

 Creates a matrix of m x n dimensions filled with whatever the user requires.
 For numerical calculations, fill it with 0s.